AfrAsia Bank logo used from 2013 Image Credit:AfrAsia Bank

-Operational Constrains and Cancellation of License
+Operational Constraints and Cancellation of License

-After having faced a number of operational challenges, the bank was forced to hand over its license to the Central Bank.
+After having faced a number of operational challenges, the bank was forced to hand over its license to the Reserve Bank of Zimbabwe.
 The bank was also at one point reported to have retrenched its employees and closed down several branches in a bid to cut back on operational costs.
 There were conflicting media reports about the license of the bank with some reporting that the license was withdrawn by the central bank while in other circles it was reported that the bank had voluntarily surrendered its license.
 RBZ is said to have cancelled the licence citing that the banking institution was no longer in a safe and sound condition in that the institution was grossly undercapitalised and facing chronic liquidity challenges.